 Here are some tips that will help you start a running program the right way.
 They will help keep you from injury and allow you to feel that running is really something that you can do.
 And who knows?
 Someday you might even say that you love running!

-10 Tips for Starting a Running Program in the New Year (or anytime!)
+10 Tips for Starting a Running Program

 1. Don’t run